 Again, I’m not a huge fan of taking money out of your Roth IRA—there’s investment growth to be had there—but it is nice to know that cash is available if needed.
 It got me thinking about how Roth IRAs let you withdraw contributions without penalty.
 What if I wanted to withdraw contributions temporarily with the plan of eventually putting them back?
 Is that an option?
 I had no idea what the answer to this question was, so I figured there might be some readers out there with the same question.

 Can I Withdraw Roth IRA Contributions Early?

 Yes.
 Absolutely.
-You can withdraw your Roth IRA contributions—all of them—at any time without paying any taxes, penalties, or fees.
-This is a unique characteristic to the Roth IRA.
+You can withdraw your Roth IRA contributions—all of them—at any time without paying any taxes, penalties or fees.
+This is a characteristic that is unique to the Roth IRA.
 You can’t withdraw contributions to 401(k)s and Traditional IRAs without worrying about losing a good chunk of your withdrawal to fees.

 Can I Redeposit Early Withdrawn Contributions in My Roth IRA?

 Maybe.
 The answer is yes in certain situations, and no in others.
 If you withdraw contributions made during the current tax year you have until the end of the tax deadline (April of the following year) to redeposit the money back in your Roth IRA.